Corporate & Institutional Company

 - Proportion of Non–interest Income for Interim Period of Fiscal 2016

 Key Aspects of the Company

 Conditions in the External Environment

-- Concerns about the slowdown in the global economy, changes in the business environment resulting from negative interest rate policies
+- Concerns about the slowdown in the global economy, changes in the business environment resulting from negative interest rate policy

 - Globalization of customers' business activities, and a trend toward strategic emphasis on the interests of shareholders

-- More active initiatives in the public and private sectors for growth industries including agriculture and revitalize regional economies
+- More active initiatives in the public and private sectors for growth industries including agriculture and revitalization of regional economies

 - Further integration of management of banking, trust banking and securities functions

-- Restructuring the business portfolio through selectivity and concentration
+- Restructuring of business portfolio through selection and concentration

-- Strengthen responsiveness to projects requiring a high level of sophistication, including equity finance, cross–border M&A, and other functions
+- Strengthening response to projects requiring a high level of expertise, including equity finance, cross–border M&A, etc.

 - Building an efficient front–office system and business processes